fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

     Costello, Shane, email:shanecost2002@gmail.com

 ## Announcement
-Hey guys, the class codes are now available at the following links: [abs](./programs/abs.c) and [mathlib](./programs/mathlib.c).
+Hey guys, the class codes are now available at the following links: [test.c](./programs/test.c) and [if_statement](./programs/if_statement.c) and [comparison.c](./programs/comparison.c).
 Kindly ensure that your lab2  is submitted by 6 AM tomorrow, September 7th.

 ## Course schedule